annelie2001/Locating-APLs/README.md

 # Locating Automated Parcel Lockers: A Simulation-Optimization Approach for the City of Würzburg

+## Research Context

-This repository contains the full implementation of the simulation-optimization framework developed for the seminar thesis:
+This repository contains the full implementation of the simulation-optimization framework developed for my seminar paper in the master's program Information Systems at the Chair of Business Analytics, University of Würzburg.

-**Title**: Locating Automated Parcel Lockers: A Simulation-Optimization Approach for the City of Würzburg
-**Author**: Annelie Friedl
-**Year**: 2025
-**Institution**: Lehrstuhl für Wirtschaftsinformatik und Business Analytics, Universität Würzburg

-## Research Objectives and Procedure

-This study aims to develop and evaluate an optimization-based approach for determining suitable locations for APLs in urban areas.
 The central research question is how to efficiently allocate APLs in a way that minimizes setup and delivery costs while satisfying uncertain, spatially distributed demand under capacity constraints.
-To this end, I follow an adapted version of the integrated simulation-optimization approach proposed by Rabe et al. (2020):
+To this end, I follow an adapted version of the integrated simulation-optimization approach proposed by [Rabe et al. (2020)]([url](http://dx.doi.org/10.1109/WSC48552.2020.9384087)).

+## Simulation-Optimization Framework

 - 📦 Simulating multi-period demand using a System Dynamics (SD) model
 - 📈 Generating stochastic demand scenarios based on the SD results